-• The house will need a back plate so that you can connect it to a house, tree, or building.
-Cut one last piece of wood that is 8" long.
+The house will need a back plate so that you can connect it to a house, tree, or building.
+As well, we will connect the walls and the roof to the back plate.
+With this, cut one last piece of wood that is 8" long.
 Once this is measured and cut place the house face down.
-Using 4 nails, nail the back plate to your bee house.
-It should now be ready for straws.
+Using 2 nails, nail the back plate to your bee house (pre-drill nail holes first), I suggest nailing the back plate to the side walls.